-Decem ıber 31
+Dece mber 31

-2020 2019
+2021 2020

-Acquisition of property, plant and equipment \$ 104,529 \$ 127,636
+Acquisition of property, plant and equipment \$ 82,593 \$ 104,529

 - b.
-As of December 31, 2020 and 2019, the promissory notes were \$ 96,499 thousand and \$ 119,823 thousand, respectively.
+As of December 31, 2021 and 2020, the promissory notes were \$ 104,183 thousand and \$ 96,499 thousand, respectively.
 These notes were provided as engineering performance bonds, which could be refunded when the guarantee is terminated. - c.
-As of December 31, 2020 and 2019, unused letters of credit for purchase of raw materials were \$ 6,561 thousand and \$ 8,601 thousand. - d.
+As of December 31, 2021 and 2020, unused letters of credit for purchase of raw materials were \$ 26,756 thousand and \$ 6,561 thousand. - d.
 In June 2015, Cheng Da Construction Co., Ltd. (CDC) filed a complaint in the ROC.
-District Court of Taichung, alleging that Universal Concrete Industrial Corporation provided ready-mixed concrete with defects in quality.
+District Court of Taichung, alleging that the Group provided ready-mixed concrete with defects in quality.
 CDC claimed for compensation of \$ 34,580 thousand.
-Subsequently, the claim was reduced to \$27,930 thousand.
-Taiwan Taichung District Court sentenced that Cheng Dah Construction Corp. lost the lawsuit.
-However, Cheng Dah Construction Corp. submitted an appeal; the lawsuit is currently under the procedures for the second trial.
-According to the company's attorney, the result of the lawsuit cannot be predicted currently and the contingent liability can not be estimated reliably.
+Subsequently, the claim was reduced to \$ 27,930 thousand.
+The case is currently under trial for the third trial in Taichung Supreme Court.
+The Group cannot eliminate the possibility of defeated in the suit or possible settlement; therefore, an estimated contingent liability is recognized under Other Payables. - e.
+The Group supplied ready-mixed concrete to Chuan-Feng Construction Inc. (Chuan-Feng) Chuan-feng sought against the Group recovery of damage of \$ 18,827 thousand due to defective found in the project of "Guo-hsiung Grand Ju-li" (the Project) contracted by Chuan-Feng.
+The case is currently under trial for the first trial at Taichung District Court.
+Nevertheless, the recovery of damage sought by the resident of the Project against Guo-hsiung Enterprise is undecided and therefore it is adjudicated by the court that the case is temporarily stay.
+It is the assessment of the Group that the result of the legal proceeding is yet to be estimated, therefore no contingent liability is appropriated.